rykeenan/rykeenan/README.md

 ## Hello, I'm Ryan! 👋

-I'm an inspringing Cybersecurity Analyst who is striving to get his foot into the industry.
+I'm an enspiring Cybersecurity Analyst who is striving to get his foot into the industry.
 Here you will find projects I have completed, collaborate projects, and certification I have completed.🌱

 <!--